 There’s plenty of heritage-listed memorial gardens you can visit.
 The avenue of trees along Alexandra Avenue at Rose Park in Adelaide has the serene feel of a park, and there’s also a bronze memorial statue and plaques in tribute to the fallen.

 The Soldiers’ Memorial Gardens at Strathalbyn were designed in the style of a town common where you can sit on the lawn by the river or visit the monument.

 Lest we forget.

+For more information about these places, or any heritage-listed place, search the register.
 If you’d like to learn more about some of South Australia’s heritage places, check out our blog about some of the state’s lesser-known heritage places or follow Heritage SA on Facebook.